 This blend is rich and earthy, full of the good herbs of the green woods that would be found growing all over Appalachia.
 It wouldn't be a proper tribute to those who walk in the shadows without a twist, now would it?
 This herbal blend brews a lovely red, slowly taking over the cup as it steeps on like blood spilled on the green.
 Curious enough to stop by for a spell and take a sip?

-As an herbal tea blend, I would recommend an infusion of 1-2 tablespoon of loose tea per 8 oz of hot water and infusing for at least 5 minutes, but it can easily and deliciously go for longer.
-The flavors and scent will change the longer it steeps, so be sure to take some time while your brew infuses to experience the journey.
+The flavors and scent will change as the tea steeps, so be sure to take some time while your brew infuses to experience the journey.

 Lemon balm†, beet root, burdock root†, elderflower, nettle†, rosemary†, and peppermint†.